tprasadtp/lineageos-apk-extractor/Readme.md

 - Python icon by Freepik from flaticon.com
 - Original `sdat2img.py` by [Andrei Conache](https://github.com/xpirt/sdat2img).
 I have modified it a bit.
-Please note that licence information is missing from its repository.
+Please note that licence information is missing from original repository.